 Alcohol wreaks havoc on our health, especially the liver.
 That being said, alcohol cessation can help improve liver function and decrease the presence of enzymes that point to liver damage.
 A detox to “refresh” the liver isn’t enough.
 For improved liver function, avoid alcohol entirely and commit to a long-term alcohol detox.

-If you’re struggling putting the bottle down and are looking for a long-term solution, give our team a call at (817) 993-9733.
+If you’re struggling to put the bottle down and are looking for a long-term solution, contact us today.

-We offer an alcohol detox program, which typically lasts from 2-7 days, followed by long-term residential treatment, which can last from 45 days and up to 90 days depending on your insurance coverage, medical acuity, and motivation.
-On our 125+ acre campus in Azle, Texas, you’ll get access to top-notch individual counseling, group therapy, recreational and equine therapy, as well as the ability to participate in our Family Program.
+We offer an alcohol detox program, which typically lasts from two to seven days, followed by long-term residential treatment, which can last from 45 days and up to 90 days depending on your insurance coverage, medical acuity, and motivation.
+On our 125+ acre campus in Azle, Texas, you’ll get access to top-notch individual counseling, group therapy, recreational, and equine therapy, as well as the ability to participate in our Family Program.

 For a 100% and free quote, please submit our insurance verification form and we’ll have our Admissions Director reach out to you within the hour!
 We are in-network with most major health insurance providers like Blue Cross Blue Shield (BCBS), Aetna, Cigna, Ambetter, HealthChoice of Oklahoma, and others.
 And although we do not take Medicare or Medicaid, we can get you in touch with an affiliate who does.